 The park's tall cliffs provide perfect nesting habitat for the peregrine falcon, a Michigan state-endangered species.
 Peregrine falcons were released in the national lakeshore in 1989 and 1991 as part of a Midwest peregrine reintroduction program and have since nested successfully here in subsequent years, as well as on nearby Grand Island.
 Forests right along the Lake Superior shoreline also provide habitat for the merlin, a small state-listed falcon that prefers open space.
 Several pair of merlin successfully fledged young in 2013 under the watchful eye of park biologists.

-The bald eagle is a fairly common year-round resident in the lakeshore, and several pairs nest within the park.
-Visitors to the Pictured Rocks cliff areas are occasionally treated to the sight of eagles soaring overhead and perching in tall pines along the bluffs.
+The bald eagle is a fairly common year-round resident, and several pairs nest within the lakeshore.
+Visitors to the Pictured Rocks cliffs are occasionally treated to the sight of eagles soaring overhead and perching in tall pines along the bluffs.
 Nesting eaglets at the park have been tested for lead, mercury and other environmental contaminants as part of regionwide studies assessing pollutants in the Great Lakes.

 Several other raptor species are found here, including northern goshawk, northern harrier, sharp-shinned hawk, red-tailed hawk, red-shouldered hawk, osprey, barred owl, and great-horned owl.
 Park scientists are especially concerned about how raptors will respond to changes in the forest canopy caused by Beech Bark Disease, as well as how the disease will affect the raptors' prey species.